replayio/replay-cli/examples/create-react-app-typescript/README.md

 ### Confirming That Your Test Was Recorded

 Congratulations!
 You just recorded your first test with Replay!
-If you run `npx replay ls` you should see an entry describing the details of the recording you just made.
+If you run `npx @replayio/replay ls` you should see an entry describing the details of the recording you just made.
 Mine looks like this:

 ```
 [